junkurihara/cascade/README.md

 ## Basic encryption simultaneously with signing

 The following example describes how to simply encrypt a message in `Uint8Array` (`String` is also accepted) simultaneously with signing on the given plaintext message in `Cascade`.
-Since the cascaded encryption, i.e., x-brid encryption, will be employed by chaining this basic encryption and decryption function, we shall firstly explain this basic function and its usage.
+Since the cascaded encryption, i.e., x-brid encryption, will be employed by chaining this basic encryption and decryption function, we shall firstly explain this basic function and its usage in a step-by-step manner.

 First of all, we need to import keys to be used, and obtain `Keys` object that will be used to encrypt and decrypt in `Cascade`.